RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 You start the chat with 5 stars, but every time you choose wrongly you lose a star.
 If you lose all 5 stars the chat will end immediately.

+Remember to press the blue Send button to send each message.

 - 8M Hello, I need some advice.
 - 0M It's about my boyfriend :)
 - 1I Start with a greeting.